What Is the Best Music To Listen to While Sleeping?

 And that just leaves one question, what is the best music to fall asleep to that works?
 Keep reading to learn about the four best types of sleep music you can try tonight.

 1. Healing sleep music: Solfeggio frequencies

 Solfeggio frequencies are specific sound tones that are used to help heal different aspects of mental, physical, and emotional health.
 The healing powers of these frequencies are even proven by research.

 Different Solfeggio frequencies can offer various healing benefits when you listen to them before sleep.
 For example, 432-hertz sleep music is proven to slow down your heart rate, while 528-hertz sleep music can reduce stress.

 When you listen to music that uses Solfeggio frequencies, you may not even hear them!
 You can also layer them on top of other types of relaxing sleep music to combine their benefits.

 2. Instrumental sleep music

 Instrumental music uses real instruments and typically doesn’t include vocals.
-Not all instrumental music is appropriate for sleep — some are even quite upbeat and energizing.
+Of course, not all instrumental music is appropriate for sleep — some can be upbeat and energizing.
 But slow-paced instrumental songs can help you relax without getting distracted by lyrics or other types of vocals.

 Piano music and orchestral music fall under this type of sleep music.
-In fact, classical music like Mozart and Strauss can help lower blood pressure more than pop music for example.
+Classical music like Mozart and Strauss can help lower blood pressure more than pop music.
 But other types of music, like Celtic melodies, can also work well to help you wind down before bed.

 3. Sleep music with nature sounds